uber/tchannel/docs/protocol.md

 ## Streaming

 A call request or call response can be marked as streaming.
-Streaming is seperated from Fragmentation.
+Streaming is separated from Fragmentation.

 When a request/response is only fragmented the caller is splitting up a large body over multiple frames.
 You can generally expect the continuation frames to arrive shortly after the initial call frame.